 It is difficult to discern if rising educational attainment causes increased labor force participation, or if women’s rising labor force participation rates spur them to undertake additional educational investments.

 Author's main message

 Women perform a substantial amount of unpaid work within the household, but it is paid work that translates into increased bargaining power in the household and raises families’ standard of living as a whole.
-The UN Millennium Goals laid out in 2000 underscored the crucial role of women’s paid labor market activity in enhancing economic development.
+The 2000 UN Millennium Development Goals underscored the crucial role of women's paid labor market activity in enhancing economic development.
 These goals included “achieve universal primary education” (which is crucial, in that education is a key determinant of labor force participation) and “promote gender equality and empower women.”
-The latter was to be achieved by increasing women’s paid labor market activity, eliminating the gender gap in primary and secondary education, and increasing women’s political participation.
+The latter was to be achieved by increasing women's paid labor market activity, eliminating the gender gap in primary and secondary education, and increasing women's political participation.

 Discussion of pros and cons